 This is your most important role as a student in college, so make sure to include the successes you have achieved while studying.
 If you have a high GPA, make sure to include that information in the resume.
 Describe the serious academic projects you took part in, such as independent studies or senior theses.
 This will present you as an active learner with skills in presentation, research, and writing.

 Your potential employers will value leadership skills, so make sure to include information about motivating, training, leading, recruiting, and organizing your peers while taking part in a certain co-curricular activity.
 Not all students can have leadership skills, so you should be proud of such accomplishments and make sure to include them in your resume.

 READ MORE: 6 Things You Must Do to Be a Great Mentor and Leader

 Your potential employers will appreciate the fact that you took part in community service.
 This type of activity indicates that you are a mature person who is willing to give without expecting anything in return.

 If you want your resume to end up being perfect, you will have to review it obsessively.
 You cannot allow any grammar or spelling mistakes to go unnoticed under your radar.
 Don’t be afraid to ask for constructive criticism from your friends, parents, advisors, and career services staff.

 Your perfect resume will be worthless if it doesn’t entice potential employers to seek more information about you and your work.
 Include a link to a portfolio site, LinkedIn page, or your personal webpage, where you will showcase recommendations and samples of your work.

-Your resume can make great impression on potential employers only if you work on it obsessively and perfect it to the best possible version.
-Take your time to complete it and make sure to follow all above-mentioned steps.
+Your resume can make a great impression on potential employers only if you work on it obsessively and perfect it to the best possible version.
+Take your time to complete it and make sure to follow all the above-mentioned steps.

 Author: Robert Morris is freelance writer from essay writing service Ninjaessays.com.
 Loves writing tips and tricks for students.
 He is interested in improving his writing and learning through technology.